yaroslaviy/comp472/README.md

 - Yaroslav Bilodid 40068605

 ## How to run
-Every model has its own python script that takes in data from `./Dataset` and generates output file in `./output` To switch between 1st and 2nd datasets, we created dsnum variable in every script that will correspond to given dataset number.
+Every model has its own python script that takes in data from `./Dataset` and generates output file in `./output`.

-For example, to run just invoke `python GNB.py` in the terminal and it will automatically proceed with the dataset corresponding to dsnum.
+For example, to run just invoke `python GNB.py` in the terminal and it will prompt you to enter dataset number.

+That dataset will be used for training and testing the model.